- I have a question about climate science or an objection to something I heard you say

 - How will climate change affect the place where I live?
 What should I be looking for, and what should I be worried about?

-- I want to be able to have positive, constructive conversations about climate change.
+- I want to have positive, constructive conversations about climate change.
 Where do I start?

-- What if the people I’m talking to are Christians or conservatives who aren’t on board with climate science?
+- What if the people I’m talking to aren’t on board with climate science?

 - I’d like to start doing low-carbon video talks too!
 Any tips?